Soft Savings vs. Hard Savings in Software Asset Management

 Hard and Soft Savings Defined

 Hard Savings are easily tangible benefits to your bottom line; increased revenue streams and reduced costs.
 Soft Savings are indirect savings where the company reduces risk and exposure to compliance and legal costs.
+Watch our video below to see the best hard and soft savings areas we’ve discovered in our client’s IT environments.

 Hard Savings in Software Asset Management